The striped houses in Costa Nova – Portugal

 Costa Nova - Portugal

-There are plenty of restaurants in Costa Nova, most (not unexpectedly) specializing in fresh seafood.
+There are plenty of restaurants in Costa Nova, most specializing in fresh seafood.
 We settled on the outdoor seating at Marisqueria Costa Nova and ordered lunch.
 It was packed with guests.
 The vast majority of the guests were well-dressed Portuguese enjoying their weekend off with a large plate of seafood and a bottle of vinho verde.
 Those of us who were driving and going further stuck to a slightly more modest lunch with coca cola and a plate of freshly caught fish.
 Not too playful either.

 Costa Nova - Portugal